 Although Otomi Container Platform uses Cloud provider services for L7 Load Balancing and DNS, deploying an ingress with Otomi Stack is completely cloud agnostic.
 The only thing you need to do is deploy a (Knative or ClusterIP) service and add the service to the team configuration as shown before.
 This makes it possible to deploy your service to all supported clouds in the same fashion, without having to know on which Cloud your application is running.
 When using the default service configuration, you can now deploy your application to multiple Kubernetes clusters on different clouds.

 Would you like to know more about Otomi Container Platform?
-Request a demo.
+Request a free demo.